-The Island Institute (the "Institute") encourages the solicitation and acceptance of gifts to the Institute that will help it to fulfill its mission.
+The Island Institute (the "Institute") encourages the solicitation and acceptance of gifts to the Institute that will help to fulfill its mission.
 The Board of Trustees of the Institute (the "Board") has adopted the following policies and guidelines to govern acceptance of gifts to the Institute for the benefit of any of its programs.
 These policies and guidelines are intended to provide guidance to prospective donors and their advisors and to assist the Institute in complying with applicable IRS regulations.

-Mission of the Island Institute: The Island Institute works to sustain Maine's island and remote coastal communities, and exchanges ideas and experiences to further the sustainability of communities here and elsewhere.
+Mission of the Island Institute: The Island Institute works to sustain Maine's island and coastal communities, and exchanges ideas and experiences to further the sustainability of communities here and elsewhere.

-Standards and Compliance: The Institute is a recognized 501(c)(3) organization, tax identification number 22-2786731, and operates in compliance with all standards set forth by the U.S. IRS.
+Standards and Compliance: The Institute is a recognized 501(c)(3) organization, tax identification number 22-2786731, and operates in compliance with all standards set forth by the IRS.
 The Institute also complies with the Model Standards of Practice for the Charitable Gift Planner promulgated by the National Committee on Planned Giving and the Donor Bill of Rights promulgated by the Association of Fundraising Professionals.

 Authority: The Institute is governed by a Board of Trustees who are charged with maximizing the Institute's ability to advance its mission.
 The Board is responsible for ensuring responsible and effective use of the Institute's assets and must approve any changes to the Gift Acceptance Policy.
-Some potential gifts, as outlined below, may require review and acceptance by the Gift Acceptance Committee (the "Committee") of the Board.
+Some potential gifts, as outlined below, may require review and acceptance by the Finance Committee (the "Committee") of the Board.
 Where the Committee is uncertain of whether a particular gift should be accepted, they can refer it to the full Board for consideration.
 The staff President ("President") of the Island Institute, or other staff as appointed by the President, may negotiate and accept gifts that do not require review by the Committee and comply with the guidelines established in the Gift Acceptance Policy.

-Gift Acceptance Committee: The Committee is comprised of the Chair of the Board of Trustees, the Chair of the Finance Committee, and the Chair of the Development Committee.
-The Committee shall be convened to review and make a determination as to whether the Institute will accept potential gifts of:
+Finance Committee: The Finance Committee will act as the organization's Gift Acceptance Committee in consultation with the Chair of the Philanthropy Committee.
+The Committee shall utilize email and other communications to review and make a determination as to whether the Institute will accept potential gifts of:

-- closely held and restricted securities

-- real estate

-- tangible personal property' with a fair market value of \$25,000 or more that will not be put to use in performance of the Institute's work (that is, that will be liquidated)

-- miscellaneous property interests

-- remainder interests in property

-- any potential gifts not consistent with the Institute's mission, current programs, or future planned programs
+- real estate valued at \$100,000 or more - tangible personal property with a fair market value of \$100,000 or more that will not be put to use in performance of the Institute's work (that is, that will be liquidated) - miscellaneous property interests and remainder interests in property - any potential gifts not consistent with the Institute's mission, current programs, or future planned programs